dssg/hitchhikers-guide/curriculum/2_data_exploration_and_analysis/git-and-github/github_continued.md

 On GitHub, saved changes are called commits.
 Each commit has an associated commit message, which is a description explaining why a particular change was made.
 Commit messages capture the history of your changes, so other contributors can understand what you’ve done and why.

+Some reasons why COMMITTING OFTEN IS IMPORTANT:
+- Committing often makes each bit-size change easy to parse for your teammates
+- If bugs appear, you can checkout past versions and compare the commit history.
+If you are committing often, it will be much easier to find where the bug krept in.

 There are five practice files in the [practice repo](https://github.com/dssg/github_practice/tree/master).
 Let's split up which document we'll work with based on rows.

 ### On Github: